junobuild/docs/docs/roadmap.md

 Easing the development process will always be a priority.
 To that end, we plan to provide:

-- A local emulator suite for developers to build and test their apps ⚙️
+- A local emulator suite for developers to build and test their apps.
+(Jan.
+2024) ✅
 - Continuously updated documentation, along with sample repos and tutorials.